manishrana7/icet-manish/doc/userguide/source/glossary.rst

-CLuster expansions
+Cluster expansions
 ==================
 .. glossary::

    Cluster expansion
    CE
    CEs
-   	:ref:`Cluster expansion <cluster-expansions>` provide a mapping between a configuration and a property of interest that can be many orders of magnitude faster than the underlying reference calculations from e.g., :term:`DFT`.
+   	:ref:`Cluster expansions <cluster-expansions>` provide a mapping between a configuration and a property of interest that can be many orders of magnitude faster than the underlying reference calculations from e.g., :term:`DFT`.